limine-bootloader/limine/README.md

 limine-install <path to device/image>
 ```

-The boot device will need to contain the `limine.sys` file in either the root
+The boot device must to contain the `limine.sys` and `limine.cfg` files in
-or the `boot` directory of one of the partitions.
+either the root or the `boot` directory of one of the partitions, formatted
+with a supported file system.

 ### GPT
 If using a GPT formatted device, there are 2 options one can follow for installation: